erakai/Gester/README.md

 git submodule update --init --recursive
 ```

-This instructions will be for MacOS only.
+These instructions will be for MacOS only.

 First, install some dependcies and restart your shell:
 ```bash